Jack-wjp/aws-client-sigv4-cpp/README.md

 # C++ implementation of AWS Signatrue V4 for signing API request and Rest API Example

 # C++ implementation of AWS Signatrue V4 for signing API request

 awssigv4.cpp
 awssigv4.h

+Note: I have taken the code from https://github.com/harendra247/aws-sigv4-cpp and enhanced to implementation of Client for AWS S3

 # C++ implementation of Client for AWS S3 using AWS Signatrue V4 API requests

 awsClient.cpp
 awsClient.h